zchee/golang-wiki/Modules.md

   * Older versions of git were a common source of problems for the `vgo` prototype and Go 1.11 beta, but much less frequently in the GA 1.11.
 * If you are using Docker, it can be helpful to check if you can reproduce the behavior outside of Docker (and if the behavior only occurs in Docker, the list of bullets above can be used as a starting point to compare results between inside Docker vs. outside).

-### What can I check if I not seeing the expected version of a dependency?
+### What can I check if I am not seeing the expected version of a dependency?

-A good first step is to run `go mod tidy`.
+1. A good first step is to run `go mod tidy`.
 There is some chance this might resolve the issue, but it will also help put your `go.mod` file into a consistent state with respect to your `.go` source code, which will help make any subsequent investigation easier.

-The second step usually should be to check `go list -m all` to see the list of actual versions selected for your build.  `go list -m all` shows you the final selected versions, including for indirect dependencies and after resolving versions for any shared dependencies.
+2. The second step usually should be to check `go list -m all` to see the list of actual versions selected for your build.  `go list -m all` shows you the final selected versions, including for indirect dependencies and after resolving versions for any shared dependencies.
 It also shows the outcome of any `replace` and `exclude` directives.

-A good next step can be to examine the output of `go mod graph` or `go mod graph | grep <module-of-interest>`.  `go mod graph` prints the module requirement graph (including taking into account replacements).
+3. A good next step can be to examine the output of `go mod graph` or `go mod graph | grep <module-of-interest>`.  `go mod graph` prints the module requirement graph (including taking into account replacements).
 Each line in the output has two fields: the first column is a consuming module, and the second column is one of that module's requirements (including the version required by that consuming module).
 This can be a quick way to see which modules are requiring a particular dependency, including when you different versions required for shared dependencies.

-`go mod why` can also be useful here, although it is typically more useful for seeing why a dependency is included at all (rather than why a dependency ends up with a particular version).
+`go mod why -m <module>` can also be useful here, although it is typically more useful for seeing why a dependency is included at all (rather than why a dependency ends up with a particular version).

 `go list` provides many more variations of queries that can be useful to interrogate your modules if needed.